 This tiny town on the Central Coast is packed with art, culture, and great food and drink.

 Don't be fooled by Carmel's sleepy charm.
-This town packs a ton into a seven-block stretch of Ocean Avenue.
+This town packs a ton of things to do into a seven-block stretch of Ocean Avenue.
 You'll find history, art, and culture—plus a beach ready for bonfires, barbecues, and off-leash pets any time of year.
 See maps at carmelcalifornia.org.
 Area code is 831.

 1 A Spanish-era man and woman sculpted by Jo Mora bow and curtsy to each other in El Paseo Courtyard amid colorful tiles lining colonial revival buildings.
 It's one of 40 courtyards in town, among them Piccadilly Park and Cinderella Lane.